Daredevil (Marvel Comics series): 1980s: Frank Miller era

 With #185, inker Janson began doing the pencils over Miller's layouts, and after #191 Miller left the series entirely.
+Miller's period of authorship was enormously commercially successful.
+He left the series in order to pursue the creative freedom offered him by Marvel's competitor, DC Comics, who hired him to write a creator-owned "prestige" series, Ronin.
 O'Neil switched from editor to writer.
 O'Neil was not enthusiastic about the switch, later saying "I took the gig mostly because there didn't seem to be (m)any other viable candidates for it."
 Janson left shortly after Miller, replaced initially by penciler William Johnson and inker Danny Bulanadi, who were both supplanted by David Mazzucchelli.